Are you getting engaged soon, and do you want to do something special for the one special person in your life?

 Do make sure these stones’ cutting, clarity, and cut complements the center stone.

-Wedding rings may not be your thing, and it may be tempting to quickly decided on a design, try to take your time.
+Wedding rings may not be your thing, and it may be tempting to quickly decide on a design, hold on please, take a break and let this take its needed time.

 Remember, this is the ring you’re going to use to ask the most important person in the world to spend the rest of their life with you.
 A ring that your partner will wear for the rest of their life.
 Don’t do things in a hurry.